fbpx

 Most banana trees need to be fertilized around once per month, depending on the performance of the tree and the products used.
 This will slow down in the cooler months when growth is not as prolific.

-A light sprinkle of fertilizer once per month will not be enough to satisfy these hungry plants.
-They need around a pound of fertilizer per month, adjusted for the size of the tree and whether they are growing outdoors in containers.
+A light sprinkle of gently fertilizer once per month will not usually be enough to satisfy these hungry plants, especially in nutrient-poor tropical soil.
+They can need around a pound of fertilizer per month, adjusted for the size of the tree and whether they are growing outdoors in containers.

 The best fertilizer for banana trees is one that is high in potassium, as bananas require a lot of potassium to grow and produce fruit.
 Other important nutrients for banana trees include nitrogen, phosphorus, and magnesium.
 A balanced fertilizer with a ratio of 5-10-10 or 8-12-12 is a good choice.
 You can also choose a fertilizer slightly higher in nitrogen if your soil is deficient.